jasterix/jasterix/README.md

 <br />
 <hr />

 ### Originally, I was a web developer.
 But I recently transitioned to a mostly backend role, with a splash of DevOps.
+Here's what I've been doing and learning.

 <br/>
-### Here's a little bit of what I've been doing and learning.

 #### Languages: